Font size:

 Michael Bornstein, Auschwitz Survivor

-On 27 January 2025, we will commemorate the 80th anniversary of the liberation of the German Nazi concentration and extermination camp Auschwitz.
+On 27 January 2025, we commemorated the 80th anniversary of the liberation of the German Nazi concentration and extermination camp Auschwitz.

-The main commemoration will begin at 4.00 pm in a special tent that will be built over the gate to the former Auschwitz II-Birkenau camp.
-One of the symbols of the commemoration will be a freight car that will stand directly in front of the gate.
+The main commemoration began at 4.00 pm in a special tent that will be built over the gate to the former Auschwitz II-Birkenau camp.
+One of the symbols of the commemoration was a freight car that will stand directly in front of the gate.

-The TV signal will be available to all, providing an opportunity for joint commemoration and global reflection on the significance of the events of the past.
-All institutions and organisations around the world are encouraged to join the commemoration by organising a space in their locations where the broadcast from the Memorial can be watched together.
+The TV signal produced by the Polish Television was available to all, providing an opportunity for joint commemoration and global reflection on the significance of the events of the past.

 Until the liberation of some 7 thousand prisoners remaining at the site of the camp by soldiers of the Red Army, the German Nazis murdered approx. 1.1 million people in Auschwitz, mostly Jews, but also Poles, the Roma, Soviet prisoners of war and people of other nationalities.